The Internecine Project: Plot

 On the night the murders have been planned for, Elliot keeps track of his operatives' progress by listening for a series of telephone rings that indicate each associate's current location.
 David leaves for Alex's apartment where he replaces the diabetic Alex's regular insulin supply with a stronger, lethal dose.
 Despite being delayed in leaving Alex's apartment, he returns home in time to be killed by his own sonic weapon which he had earlier demonstrated to Elliot and which has been planted by Christine on a timer.
 Christine returns home and Bert enters her apartment with a key given to him by Elliot, and proceeds to strangle Christine to death while she's taking a shower, before placing a fragment of skin Elliot had earlier removed from a corpse under the lifeless Christine's fingernails in order to confuse police pathologists.
 Alex retrieves a number of items from a locker at London Marylebone station, including a hammer and waits outside the massage parlour Bert works at for his target to arrive.
 Alex calls Elliot and tells him he can't go through with killing Bert, but Elliot threatens him and Alex reluctantly agrees to continue his mission.
 He lies in wait for Bert in a back passage and strikes Bert dead with the hammer.
 A panicked Alex returns home without ringing Elliot to communicate that he's killed Bert and Elliot eventually travels to meet Alex at his home.
 After confirming to Elliot that he has killed Bert, Alex dies in front of Elliot from the lethal insulin dose planted by David that he has taken.

-The next day, before leaving, Elliot receives a package by special delivery.
+The next day, before leaving to take up his new job in Washington, D.C., Elliot receives a package by special delivery.
 While he is being driven to the airport, he opens the package, which contains a notebook with a message written by David.
-It states that David never really trusted Elliot and in the event of his death would assume that Elliot was responsible, before revealing that the pages of the notebook are saturated in a deadly poison that is ingested through the skin, which will kill Elliot within 5 minutes.
+It states that David never really trusted Elliot and in the event of his death would assume that Elliot was responsible, before revealing that the pages of the notebook are saturated in a deadly poison that is absorbed through the skin, which will kill Elliot within 5 minutes.
 Elliot arrives at the airport dead.